Conscious Token (CONSCIOUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Conscious Token Historical Price

-According to the latest data gathered on Conscious Token live price page, the current price of Conscious Token is 0.13697USD.
-The circulating supply of Conscious Token(CONSCIOUS) is 1.00B CONSCIOUS , giving it a market capitalization of $137.66M.
+According to the latest data gathered on Conscious Token live price page, the current price of Conscious Token is 0.123634USD.
+The circulating supply of Conscious Token(CONSCIOUS) is 1.00B CONSCIOUS , giving it a market capitalization of $123.63M.

 The Conscious Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CONSCIOUS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.